IRS-Enhanced OFDM: Power Allocation and Passive Array Optimization: Numerical Results

 First, we evaluate the convergence behavior of Algorithm 2.
 The number of reflecting elements is set as $M=20$, and the power ratio of the reflected link to the direct link is set as $\alpha=10$.
 For comparison with the CPM-based initialization method proposed in Section \ref{sec:init}, we consider a benchmark initialization method with random phase (or $\boldsymbol{\phi}_0=\boldsymbol{1}$).
 Fig. \ref{fig:ini_comp} shows the achievable rate over iterations at SNR $=15$ dB for a random channel realization.
 Monotonic convergence is observed for both initialization methods, which is consistent with our discussions in Section \ref{sec:sol}.
 Moreover, it is observed that the proposed CPM-based method converges much faster compared to the random phase method (i.e., $21$ versus $109$ iterations), while both methods achieve the same converged achievable rate (i.e., $1.0900$ bps/Hz).
 This thus validates the efficiency of the proposed CPM-based initialization method.

 Fig. \ref{fig:su_snr} shows the performance of the iterative algorithm and the benchmark schemes at different SNR values, with $M\!=\!20$ and $\alpha\!=\!10$.
 It is observed that all the three schemes with IRS outperform the scheme without IRS, due to the IRS-enhanced average channel power from the BS to the user.
 Moreover, the proposed iterative algorithm and CPM-based initialization scheme both achieve significantly improved achievable rates over the random phase scheme, since the direct channel and the reflected channel are superposed more constructively via designing the IRS reflection coefficients.
-Furthermore, it is observed that the performance of the proposed CPM-based initialization scheme is very close to that of the iterative algorithm, and the performance gap decreases as the SNR increases.
+Furthermore, it is observed that the performance of the proposed CPM-based initialization scheme is very close to that of the iterative algorithm, and the performance gap (in terms of percentage increment) decreases as the SNR increases.
 Therefore, this scheme is suitable for practical implementation with lower complexity.

 Fig. \ref{fig:su_m} compares the performance of the iterative algorithm and the benchmark schemes versus $M$, where we set the reference SNR with $M=1$ as $\bar{\gamma}=5$ dB and the reference power ratio with $M=1$ as $\bar{\alpha}=10$.
-It is observed that the achievable rates for both the proposed iterative algorithm and initialization scheme increase with $M$, owing to the passive beamforming gain harvested by properly designing the IRS reflection coefficients according to the CSI; while on the other hand, the achievable rate for the random phase scheme is nearly invariant with $M$.
-Moreover, it is observed that the performance gain of the proposed schemes over the scheme without IRS becomes more pronounced as $M$ increases.
+It is observed that the achievable rates for both the proposed iterative algorithm and initialization scheme increase with $M$, owing to the passive beamforming gain harvested by properly designing the IRS reflection coefficients according to the CSI; while on the other hand, the achievable rate for the random phase scheme increases at a much slower rate with $M$.
+Moreover, it is observed that the performance gain of the proposed schemes over the scheme without IRS or with random phase becomes more pronounced as $M$ increases.